 Since 2010, the SELA region’s voter turnout rate in general elections has been consistently behind the County average by about ten percentage points.
 This discrepancy is largely due to a history of political corruption and systemic barriers to achieving a higher education.
 Scandals in Huntington Park, South Gate, Bell, Bell Gardens, Maywood, Commerce, Cudahy, Vernon, and Lynwood have made local and national headlines.
 In 2010, an LA Times investigation exposed widespread corruption and six city officials served time.
 As a result, SELA residents are unlikely to place their trust in local governance.
 In turn, this affects involvement in the civic process and community members are less likely to vote, volunteer, or donate.

 To address the effects political corruption has had on civic participation, non-profits like the SELA Collaborative have underscored the need for a deeper sense of community agency.
 However, becoming self-involved in the civic process can be daunting, especially for residents with limited access to higher education.
-About 46% of adults above age 25 do not have a high school diploma in SELA, and whilst this number has decreased from 55% in 2010, it remains more than double the county-wide rate.
+About 46% of adults above age 25 do not have a high school diploma in SELA, and while this number has decreased from 55% in 2010, it remains more than double the county-wide rate.

 Educational barriers can impede residents’ ability to engage and remain involved in the civic process.
 Those with a high school education or beyond are more likely to be in an environment that treats voting as the norm and they are more likely to view voting as a civic duty.
 Moreover, attending college can provide the skills to become a more informed voter, making the process seem less intimidating.